bioasp/iggy/README.md

 For more options you can ask for help as follows:

     > iggy -h
-    iggy 2.1.0
+    iggy 2.1.1
-    Sven Thiele <sthiele78@gmail.com>
     Iggy confronts interaction graph models with observations of (signed) changes between two measured states (including uncertain observations).
 Iggy discovers inconsistencies in networks or data, applies minimal repairs, and predicts the behavior for the unmeasured species.
-It distinguishes strong predictions (e.g. increase in a node) and weak predictions (e.g., the value of a node increases or remains unchanged).
+It distinguishes strong predictions (e.g. increase in a node) and weak predictions (e.g., the value of a node increases or remains unchanged)

     USAGE:
         iggy [FLAGS] [OPTIONS] --network <network-file>

     FLAGS:
         -a, --auto-inputs                Declare nodes with indegree 0 as inputs --depmat                     Combine multiple states, a change must be explained